10 Answers That Will Make Your Startup Plan Worthy of Investment

 3. How big and growing is the total market and your target segment?

 Investors will be looking for a sizing validated by industry analysts large enough for good investment returns.
 They are like billion-dollar markets with double-digit growth rates.
 They expect to see focus, and evidence that your data is based on market experience and expertise.

 4. How does your business model make money?

-Good causes such as feeding the world’s hungry may help your marketing but may not sustain a business.
-The business model has to clearly define who is your customer, market penetration expected, how much customers pay versus total costs and the investment required to sustain cash flow.
+Good causes such as feeding the world's hungry may help your marketing but may not sustain a business.
+The business model has to clearly define who is your customer, the market penetration expected, how much customers pay versus total costs, and the investment required to sustain cash flow.